 1. Switch to the "Configuration" mode.
-Keep the operating modes buttons pressed for more than 5 s for this purpose.
+To do this, press the operating mode button for at least 5 seconds.
 The following is shown on the digital display:

 2. Change the actuator type from linear to the part-turn actuator.
 Change the parameter setting using the $\nabla$ decrement button.
 The following is shown on the digital display: